 Put the rinsed beans in a large bowl and cover with several inches of cold water.
 Soak overnight, around 6-8 hours.

-There are a couple different reasons for soaking beans before cooking them: 1) It helps them cook faster.
-The larger the bean, the longer the soak.
-The longer they soak, the faster they cook. and 2) It leaches out carbohydrates that our bodies cannot digest.
+- It leaches out carbohydrates that our bodies cannot digest.
 When beans move through our lower intestine, bacteria breaks down what our digestive enzymes can’t, resulting in gas.
 One author called it “digestive difficulties.”
 My 2-year old calls it something else, but we won’t get into that.
-Ok, that might fall into the too-much-information category, but I think it’s fascinating.
-Remember, I’m the one who reads The Bean Bible, after all.

 Soaking isn’t absolutely necessary and some people avoid it, saying it also removes vitamins and minerals.
 Personally, I’m all about cutting down on cooking time and “digestive difficulties.”
 I’ll get those vitamins and minerals from other sources, thank you very much.